devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0-AdvancedLabs/APIM-4.2.0-Advanced-Lab10_CI-CD-with-Jenkins-and-apictl/step1/step1.md

     `tail -f apim1/wso2am-4.2.0/repository/logs/wso2carbon.log`{{exec}}

-- Install JSON parser for linux
+- Install JSON parser for linux, which will be used by the pipelines

     `apt install jq -y`{{exec}}